On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Examples

 For a natural number $n\geq 1$, the discrete $(2n+1)$-dimensional \emph{Heisenberg group}, is defined as the set of matrices

 with the usual matrix product.
 Note that the center of $\mathscr H_n$ coincides with the commutator subgroup and is generated by the matrix

-We want to prove Theorem \ref{teo Heissemberg}, before this, it will be useful for us to bound the rank of maximal abelian subgroups.
-Assume that there exists a maximal abelian subgroup of $ \mathscr{H}_n$ (note that it contains $\textbf{C}$) of rank $m$.
+We want to prove Theorem \ref{teo Heissemberg}, but before this, it will be useful for us to bound the rank of maximal abelian subgroups.
+Assume that there exists a maximal abelian subgroup of $ \mathscr{H}_n$ of rank $m$.
 Then we can choose elements

 such that $\langle \textbf{A}_1,\ldots \textbf{A}_{m-1},\textbf{C}\rangle\simeq \mathbb{Z}^{m}.$ Note that the commutativity of these matrices is equivalent to the equations